dqops/dqo/docs/examples/data-completeness/detect-empty-tables.md

-# Number of rows in the table
+# Detect empty tables
-This sample shows how to use data quality checks to detect the number of rows in the table and view the results on data quality dashboards.
+This sample shows how to use data quality checks in the DQOps platform to detect empty tables and view the results on data quality dashboards.

 ## Overview